iti-ict/wakamiti/kukumo/kukumo-launcher/README.md

 > any possible repository configuration please check the _Maven Fetcher_ project.

 > **TIP**
-> At this current stage of the project, it is possible that the own Kukumo libraries are not published yet.
+> At this current stage of the project, it is possible that the own Wakamiti libraries are not published yet.
 > However, you can clone or download the entire project and install it in your local repository by typing
 > `mvn install` (Maven must be installed to do that).
 The compiled libraries will be located at `{HOME}/.m2/repository`,
 > so simple add that folder as a repository using the `file:///` protocol instead of `https://`.